 Overall capital management is administered at group level. a.s.r. currently plans to consider investing capital above the Solvency II ratio (calculated based on the standard formula) of 160% (management threshold level) with the objective of creating value for its shareholders.
 If and when a.s.r. operates at a level considerably above the management threshold level and it believes that it cannot invest this capital in value-creating opportunities for a prolonged period of time, it may decide to return (part of this) capital to shareholders.
 If a.s.r. chooses to return capital, it plans to do so in a form that is efficient for shareholders at that time. a.s.r. actively manages its in-force business, which is expected to result in free capital generation over time.
 Additionally, business improvement and balance sheet restructuring should improve the capital generation capacity while advancing the risk profile of the company.

-ASR Aanvullende Ziektekostenverzekeringen N.V is capitalised separately.
+ASR Aanvullende Ziektekostenverzekeringenen N.V. is capitalised separately.
 Excess capital over management's targets and not allocated to profitable growth of new business or other strategic goals, can be used for example to repay earlier capital investments to the extent local regulations allow and within the internal risk appetite statement.
-In 2018, 15 million capital withdrawals have taken place.
+Due to the growth of the portfolio in 2020 a subordinated loan was received bij a.s.r.
+Basis Ziektekostenverzekeringen N.V., which was financed by a dividend upstream from ASR Aanvullende Ziektekostenverzekering N.V.
+N.V. of € 9 million at year end.